Information About Parathyroid Disorders

 The parathyroids are tiny endocrine glands located adjacent to the thyroid in the neck.
 Everyone has four of them (very rarely 5), and they all do one thing: regulate calcium levels in the blood.
 They do this by producing parathyroid hormone (PTH).
 When the calcium in the blood is low, the parathyroid glands make more PTH to bring the calcium back up.
 When the blood calcium is too high, the parathyroid glands stop making PTH, which will lead to a drop in blood calcium.

-’s Parathyroid & Thyroid Institute are two of only a handful of surgeons in the world who operate solely on the parathyroid glands to treat parathyroid disease.
+Most of the body’s calcium is stored in the bones, but calcium is more than just a component of bones.
+The brain, nerves and muscles depend on calcium for signaling.
+The blood needs proper calcium.
+Surgeons at TGH's Parathyroid & Thyroid Institute are two of only a handful of surgeons in the world who operate solely on the parathyroid glands to treat parathyroid disease.
 We have some of the highest cure rates with minimal complications and operative times that are a fraction of the time that it takes other surgeons to do this procedure.
-Recognized as One of the Nation's Best Hospitals for Ear, Nose & Throat by U.S. News & World Report 2023-24, TGH is a destination for parathyroid patients from around the world.
+Recognized as One of the Nation's Best and Highest Ranked Hospital in Florida for Ear, Nose & Throat by U.S. News & World Report 2024-25, TGH is a destination for parathyroid patients from around the world.

 Parathyroid Disease